ameseee/kwk-curriculum-site/web-app/lessons/intro-css/index.md

 ## Borders

 You'll learn that there are many CSS properties out there that we can add to rules.
-You don't need to memorize the entire list; there are resources like [this](https://htmldog.com/references/css/properties/) which you can reference anytime you are coding.
+You don't need to memorize the entire list; there are resources like <a target="blank" href="https://htmldog.com/references/css/properties/">this</a> which you can reference anytime you are coding.
 There are some common properties though, that you will find yourself using so often, that you know by heart.

 One of the most helpful CSS properties to use while you are in the process of building a page is `border`.
 We will get into formatting in the next lesson, but the `border` property really helps you see what space a given element is taking up on the page.
 It also is sometimes something you want to add!